-Canadian Securities Administrators’ amendments to the Canadian take-over bid regime, announced in February 2016 were generally welcomed as bringing certainty to issuers and acquirors after a long consultation process, and should improve processes and strategies in the hostile M&A marketplace.
+The Canadian Securities Administrators’ amendments to the Canadian take-over bid regime, announced in February 2016 were generally welcomed as bringing certainty to issuers and acquirors after a long consultation process, and observers say they are strengthening processes and strategies in the M&A marketplace.

 The key elements of the changes mandate a 105-day minimum deposit period, a 50 per cent minimum tender requirement, and a compulsory 10-day extension of bids where a bidder has received tenders of more than 50 per cent of outstanding securities.

 What seems clear enough is that the extended 105-day minimum deposit period, a significant uptick from the original 35 days, will reduce targets’ reliance on poison pills as defensive tactics.
 M&A lawyers say the longer period serves as some deterrence to hostile bids in general.